TokamakUI/Tokamak/README.md

 4. Don't call Hooks from any function that's not a `static func render` on a component or not a custom Hook. ⚠️

-In a future version Gluon will provide a linter able to catch violations of Rules of Hooks at compile time.
+In a future version Tokamak will provide a linter able to catch violations of Rules of Hooks at compile time.

 ### Why do Rules of Hooks exist?

 [Same as
 React](https://reactjs.org/docs/hooks-faq.html#how-does-react-associate-hook-calls-with-components),
-Gluon maintains an array of "memory cells" for every stateful component to hold the actual state.
+Tokamak maintains an array of "memory cells" for every stateful component to hold the actual state.
 It needs to distinguish one Hooks call from another to map those to corresponding cells during execution of a `render` function of your component.
 Consider this: